And what is the KEY factor in developing a child’s confidence?

 Give children genuine, specific praise that focuses more on effort than on results (like getting straight A’s) or on fixed abilities (like intelligence).

 Refrain from generalized praises like “good job!”
-Instead, use the words and example in our printable "The Ultimate Guide to Praising your kids" available in the Growth Mindset Printables Kit.
+Instead, use words and examples found in our free Your Words Matter Kit Volume 2.

 13. Let them overhear you speaking positively about them to others.